 I showed her a picture of the bundle I took at the scene and asked her if the outer comforter looked familiar.
 She gasped and said it was Daniel’s comforter.

-Thirty minutes earlier the case consisted of a dump site and a body.
-We had no idea where the man had been murdered, and our leads were exhausted.
-All we knew for sure was that he was killed somewhere else.
+the body of Rodney Nordby.
+We had no idea where he had been murdered, and our leads were exhausted.
+All we knew for sure was that Rodney was killed somewhere else.
 Now we had the crime scene and a suspect.
 Things were coming together, all thanks to Joyce Terry our dispatcher.

 At midnight, February 29 became March 1st.
 On the same day 32 years earlier, I raised my right hand before Sheriff Don Hathaway and swore to enforce the laws of Louisiana.